ourfuturehealth/design-system-toolkit/docs/contributing/browser-support.md

 # Browser support

-OFH design system toolkit browser support is shown in the table below.
+Our Future Health design system toolkit browser support is shown in the table below.

 | Operating system | Browser                              | Support   |
 |----------------- |--------------------------------------|-----------|